Esri/esri-leaflet-geocoder/README.md

 Constructor | Description
 --- | ---
-`new L.esri.Geocoding.Tasks.ReverseGeocode(options)`<br>`L.esri.Geocoding.Tasks.reverseGeocode(options)` | Creates a new ReverseGeocode task. `L.esri.Geocoding.WorldGeocodingService` can be used as a reference to the ArcGIS Online World Geocoder.
+`new L.esri.Geocoding.Tasks.ReverseGeocode(options)`<br>`L.esri.Geocoding.Tasks.reverseGeocode(options)` | Creates a new ReverseGeocode task. `L.esri.Geocoding.WorldGeocodingService` can be used as a reference to the [ArcGIS World Geocoder](https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm).

 ### Options